-- The difference in electricity & gas prices.
-CHP burns gas to produce cheap electricity, so the ratio in these costs is important.
-This is known as your Spark Ratio.
+3. The difference in electricity & gas prices.
+CHP burns gas to produce cheap electricity, so the relationship between these two costs is important.
+This is known as your ‘Spark Ratio’.

-I have heard of Spark Ratio’s, what are they and do I need one?
+I have heard of Spark Ratio’s.
+What are they and do I need one?

-What is a Spark Ratio? – Sometimes known as the ‘Spark Gap’, this is an industry standard term for the difference between the prices per kWh of your gas and electricity supplies.
+What is a Spark Ratio? – Sometimes known as the ‘Spark Gap’, this is an industry-standard term for the difference between the prices per kWh of your gas and electricity supplies.

 Why are Gas and Electricity bills so important?

-What about maintenance?
+What about CHP maintenance?

-GOOD NEWS: shentongroup CHPs all come with our unique Infinium24 maintenance package, where we do all the servicing, provide all the parts, all the labour, any call outs all for a guaranteed fixed cost.
+GOOD NEWS: shentongroup CHPs all come with our unique Infinium24 maintenance package, whereby shentongroup carries-out all of the servicing, provides all of the parts, all of the labour and conducts any call outs, all for a guaranteed fixed cost.
 There is literally nothing else to pay.

-Do I need to be connected to the National Grid?
+Does my CHP need to be connected to the National Grid?

-What’s the typical return on my investment?
+What’s the typical return on my investment with CHP?

-How do I qualify for external Funding?
+How do I qualify for external funding for a CHP?

 Do I need a Survey?